-Following guide star acquisition and a slew of the JWST spacecraft, the JWST on-board software can execute target acquisition (TA) corrections that are designed to remove any initial pointing errors, i.e., inaccuracies in the absolute guide star and science target positions.
-The purpose of the NIRSpec TA procedures is to fine-tune the JWST pointing to very accurately place a given target into one of the fixed slits (FS), the IFU, or to precisely align a set of targets within the grid of MSA shutters.
+Following guide star acquisition and a spacecraft slew, JWST's onboard software can execute target acquisition (TA) corrections that are designed to remove any initial pointing errors.
+These might be due to inaccuracies in the absolute guide star and science target positions, for instance.
+NIRSpec TA procedures are used to fine-tune JWST pointing to very accurately place a target in one of the fixed slits (FS), the IFU, or to precisely align a set of targets within the grid of micro-shutter assembly (MSA) shutters.

 Four options are provided for NIRSpec target acquisition (see Table 1 for availability by instrument mode): MSATA1, WATA, VERIFY_ONLY, and NONE.
-The options "VERIFY_ONLY", and "NONE" forego TA and fine-pointing correction.
-The first of these (VERIFY_ONLY) will acquire imaging to provide a means to assess the field pointing in post-analysis, and the second option will not only skip TA, but also the TA verification imaging altogether.
+The options VERIFY_ONLYand NONE forego TA and fine pointing correction:VERIFY_ONLYwill acquire imaging to assess the field pointing in post-observation analysis, and NONE will skip both TA and TA verification imaging.

-This page provides a brief overview of the available methods.
+This article provides a brief overview of the available methods.
 For more detailed information about choosing and implementing the best possible TA, see NIRSpec Target Acquisition Recommended Strategies.

 Available methods for NIRSpec target acquisition

-NIRSpec observers can choose between 4 options for target acquisition.
-The standard TA method (called MSATA) uses MSA reference stars.
-The wide aperture TA method (WATA) uses the wide fixed slit aperture.
-The remaining two options are no-TA options: VERIFY_ONLY and NONE.
-Because different NIRSpec science modes require different degrees of pointing accuracy, the range of available choices varies among modes.
+NIRSpec observers have four options for target acquisition.
+The MSA TA method (called MSATA) uses MSA reference stars.
+The wide aperture TA method (WATA) uses the the 1.6" square aperture (S1600A1).
+The remaining two options are no-TA options: VERIFY_ONLYand NONE.
+Because different NIRSpec science modes require different degrees of pointing accuracy, the range of available options varies among modes.
 Table 1 shows the availability of TA options for each science observing mode.

 Table 1.
 Target acquisition methods available for each NIRSpec observing mode